neha013/VMI/README.md

 parameters of all encoders.
 The proposed VMI framework is able to predict the pedestrian crossing intention 2.5 sec ahead of the crossing event.

+## Datasets
+The proposed framework is trained and tested on JAAD and PIE datasets.
+The precomputed pose features for both the datasets are available inside folder data/features/pie/poses/ and data/features/jaad/poses/.
+The model weights are also provided in the folder data/models/ to regenerate the results published in the paper